This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 One of the many historical monuments that you can visit in the Bohemian Paradise is the gorgeous Sychrov Castle.

-The 19th-century Neo-Gothic castle houses the largest collection of French paintings in Central Europe, features original furniture and boasts a splendid English garden.
+The 19th-century Neo-Gothic castle houses the most extensive collection of French paintings in Central Europe, features original furniture and boasts a splendid English garden.

 You can visit the interior of the castle on a guided tour only.
 Do check the official website in advance and make a reservation.
 However, you can roam around the castle’s glorious gardens on your own.